I’m pleased to share that funding for the tree health pilot scheme has been extended.

 The extension introduces new opportunities for funding, including:

-• the addition of rake and burn to the existing mulching payment rate.
-Land managers can apply for mulching or rake and burn in the felling grant if specified in their SPHN.
+- addition of rake and burn to the mulching rate for restocking.
+Option to include cost of rake and burn in the felling cost if specified in SPHN

 What existing agreement holders say